yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 > **Note**: For the Tyk Gateway before v2.5 and Tyk Dashboard before v1.5 there's a known Red Hat bug with init scripts being removed on package upgrade.
 In order to work around it, it's required to force reinstall the packages, e.g.:
 `sudo yum reinstall tyk-gateway tyk-dashboard`

+## Tyk Multi Data Centre Bridge

+Our recommended sequence for upgrading a MDCB installation is as follows:

+Master DC:

+1. Dashboard
+2. Gateway
+3. MDCB

+Then your Slave DC Gateways

+We recommend following a blue-green upgrading methodology with rolling updates for your Gateways.

 ## <a name="new"></a>Don't Have Tyk Yet?

 Get started now, for free, or contact us with any questions.